41-exe/AlexeyLepov/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-- Create a repository named after your GitHub username.
+- Create a repository named after your GitHub username and create `README.md` file.
-- Utilize this template (Replace the "user" parameters with your username, and delete the comments).
+- Copy this template, replace the `user` parameters with your username, and delete the comments.
 - Explore more options at [github-readme-stats](https://github.com/anuraghazra/github-readme-stats) and [github-readme-activity-graph](https://github.com/Ashutosh00710/github-readme-activity-graph).

 :hammer_and_wrench: Tech stack:
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ![.Net](https://img.shields.io/badge/.NET-5C2D91?style=for-the-badge&logo=.net&logoColor=white)